TasnimJamil22/lev2-assignment-7-postgreSQL/README.md

 **How to calculate aggregate functions :**

-We can perform aggregate functions using COUNT,SUM,AVG etc for calculate several values across rows.These also includes GROUP BY to perform these operations.
+We can perform aggregate functions using COUNT,SUM,AVG etc for calculate several values across rows.
+These also includes GROUP BY to perform these operations.

 **-->COUNT:**
                 The COUNT is used for counting the rows in a table.Ex: